Turning Objective Data into Treatment

-This webinar will focus on dynamic plantar pressure and gait assessment and their affects on the development of various pathologies.
+This webinar will focus on dynamic plantar pressure and gait assessment and their effects on the development of various pathologies.
 He discussed the practical application in the modern clinical setting.
-There was a live discussion where case studies were presented demonstrating how gathering quality objective data positively affects diagnosis, treatment decisions and outcomes.
+There was a live discussion where case studies were presented demonstrating how gathering quality objective data positively affects diagnosis, treatment decisions, and outcomes.

 Just in case you missed the live event, we would like to offer you a free download of the educational webinar….
 “Turning Dynamic Data in Patient Treatment” which explores the role of dynamic plantar pressure assessment in treatment decisions and custom orthotic design.

 Please fill out the information below in order to access the webinar.

 A study entitled “Postural instability in Charcot-Marie-Tooth 1A disease” published in the July 2016 issue of Gait & Posture set out to evaluate the influence of somatosensory impairment, distal muscle weakness, and foot deformities on the balance in 21 Charcot-Marie-Tooth 1A patients.
 The study used a baropodometric platform as a means of evaluation.